Viewers and listeners in the UK have long enjoyed a rich heritage of broadcasting and quality programming.

 Every fortnight Ofcom publishes its Broadcast Bulletin.
 This includes the latest decisions about the complaints we've received.

-If you would like to learn more you can read our current Broadcast Bulletin.
+If you would like to learn more you can read our current Broadcast and On Demand Bulletin.

 It is not possible for us to list every complaint we have received – but here is a list in alphabetical order of those programmes that received more than 10 standards complaints last week (we do not include fairness and privacy complaints in this list).